ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-forensic-readiness-policy.md

 Admissibility of evidence in a court of law varies with the method of capture.
 Advice <b>must be</b> sought from the MoJ legal team and forensic investigation provider prior to capture if required.</td></tr>
 <tr><td>POL.FRP.011:
 <br/>
 Each Forensic Readiness Plan must include details of how any ICT assets used or captured as part of a forensic investigation are securely disposed when they are no longer required.
-This must be in line with ICT Security – ICT Asset Disposal Guide [Ref, 11].</td></tr>
+This must be in line with ICT Security – ICT Asset Disposal Guide [IT Security – ICT Asset Disposal Guide].</td></tr>
 </table>

 #### Enforcement and escalation